 Follow the N13 across the River Limia on the bridge, the Ponte Eifel, along the Rua Dom Afonso III.
-It is tricky when you get across the river.
+The Way is tricky when you get across the river.

-If you are headed to the albergue São João da Cruz dos Caminhos in the church, the Igreja de Nossa Senhora do Carmo, that you can clearly see to your right after crossing the bridge, but the wall between highways divides you, keep walking north, keeping the church on your right.
-Walk past the church until you come to a pedestrian underpass, to take you safely under and across the train tracks and the highway.
+If you are headed to the Albergue de Peregrinos de São João da Cruz dos Caminhos in the church (Igreja de Nossa Senhora do Carmo), that you can clearly see to your right after crossing the bridge, but the wall between highways divides you.
+Keep walking north.
+Keep the church on your right as you walk past it until you come to a pedestrian underpass, to take you safely under and across the train tracks and the highway.
 Then head back south to the church.